andygbannister/qurantools/readme.md

 [Other]

-is_user_registration_allowed = true     ; if true, then allow users to sign-up themselves. o/wise, users need to be manually created in the database is_maintenance_mode_enabled  = false    ; if true, then everything usually redirects to maintenance.php display_errors_locally       = false    ; only set to true for local development mysql_error_reporting        = 'LOG' minimum_full_name_length     = 7        ; combined character length of first & last name for consumer users show_gdpr                    = true     ; shown register.php
+is_user_registration_allowed = false    ; if true, then allow users to sign-up themselves. o/wise, users need to be manually created in the database is_maintenance_mode_enabled  = false    ; if true, then everything usually redirects to maintenance.php display_errors_locally       = false    ; only set to true for local development mysql_error_reporting        = OFF      ; set to LOG on development only minimum_full_name_length     = 7        ; combined character length of first & last name for consumer users show_gdpr                    = true     ; shown register.php
 gdpr_base_text               = 'By registering, you consent to receive occasional marketing and product related emails.
 Opt-out any time.' ; only shown if show_gdpr = true.